 How Do I Know That Online Sportsbooks In Illinois Are Fair?

-Illinois sports bettors, especially newcomers to the industry, may be skeptical about using an online sportsbook.
+Illinois sports bettors, especially newcomers to the industry, might be skeptical about using an online sportsbook.
 Even though offshore and legally iffy operators exist, Illinois has a number of measures in place to reassure you that the state’s online sportsbooks are fair, safe, and secure.

 The Illinois Gaming Board